Richard Geddes: Early life

+Later years

-He served in the 2nd AIF during World War II, and as Lieutenant Geddes married Corporal Pam Hartley Williams at St. Peter's College Chapel in 1944.
-He was for a short time Governor of Sarawak and awarded an MBE in 1947.
+He served in the 2nd AIF during World War II, and as Lieutenant Geddes.
+He was the Governor of Sarawak for a short time and was awarded an MBE in 1947.

 He was elected for the Liberal Party to a Northern districts seat in the Legislative Council in March 1965, survived the transition to single-electorate voting in 1975, and retired in September 1979.

 Family

-He married Pamela Hartley Williams on 28 November 1944 and lived at Eden Valley.
+He married Corporal Pamela Hartley Williams on 28 November 1944 at St. Peter's College Chapel and they later lived at Eden Valley.
 They had four children, all of whom are believed living today.